tobihagemann/tobihagemann.github.io/_posts/2017-01-08-the-path-of-least-resistance.md

 This phrase generally has a negative connotation and choosing this path might be a sign of weakness.
 That's why I can't stress enough that this isn't some life hack.
 It could potentially be extremely inappropriate for certain situations.
 Still, I can only speak for myself and my experiences.
 I'm happy with my current situation and this way of thinking has made me the person I am today.

 ## Childhood: Passion
 Everyone has a _passion_ for something.
 It can be any topic, e.g. politics, or hobby, e.g. sports.
 In my case, I have been playing video games for as long as I can remember.
 I'm fortunate that my dad had an early interest in computers.
 The unusual part is that he was already so convinced by Apple in the late 80s, hence he prohibited any Microsoft product in our home from then on.
 It sounds weird and it certainly was against the trending domination of Windows.
-But that's how I was introduced to Apple computers in the 90s (starting with [System 7][system-7]).
+But that's how I was introduced to Apple computers in the 90s (starting with [System 7][system-7]{:target="_blank"}).

 <div class="text-center">
   <figure class="figure" style="max-width: 720px;">
     <img class="figure-img img-fluid rounded" src="{{ "/assets/2017-01-08-tobi-1994.jpg" | prepend: site.baseurl }}" alt="Tobi 1994"/>
-    <figcaption class="figure-caption">Playing some educational game on my dad's <a href="https://en.wikipedia.org/wiki/Macintosh_Quadra_650" title="Macintosh Quadra 650">Macintosh Quadra 650</a> in 1994 (5 years old)</figcaption>
+    <figcaption class="figure-caption" markdown="1">Playing some educational game on my dad's [Macintosh Quadra 650][macintosh-quadra-650]{:target="_blank"} in 1994 (5 years old)</figcaption>
   </figure>
 </div>